lachisholm/Data_Structure_Discovery/Trees.md

 organization charts, or hierarchical data in databases.

 Trees are a fundamental data structure in computer science with a wide range of applications.
-Understanding how they work and how to manipulate them is crucial for software development and algoithm design
+Understanding how they work and how to manipulate them is crucial for software development and algorithm design

 ![Trees](Treepic.jpg "Trees")Slideserve